MILVLG/twigvlm/README.md

   - [Citation](#citation)

 ## News
-- March 15, 2025: Training and evaluation codes of the `TwigVLM` model are released.
+- July 5, 2025: Training and evaluation codes of the `TwigVLM` model are released.

 ## Highlights
 <p align="center" width="80%">
 <img src="./assets/fig1.png" alt="Stanford-Alpaca" style="width: 80%; min-width: 300px; display: block; margin: auto;">
 </p>

-1. Our TwigVLM achieves state-of-the-art performance among LLaVA-Based methods.By pruning 88.9% of visual tokens, it retains 96% of the original performance.
+1. Our TwigVLM, when applied on LLaVA-7B following other acceleration methods, achieves state-of-the-art performance w.r.t accuracy retention.
+By pruning 88.9% of visual tokens, it retains 96% of the original performance.

-2. Our TwigVLM demonstrates a remarkable acceleration in generating long sentence responses, achieving a 154% improvement in speed compared to the native LLaVA model.
+2. Our TwigVLM demonstrates a remarkable acceleration in generating long responses, achieving a 154% improvement in speed compared to the native LLaVA model.

-3. Moreover, the training time is considerably more efficient, being only one-sixth of the original LLaVA model's finetune duration.
+3. The training of the twig block is considerably efficient, which takes only 1/10 duration of the original LLaVA model's finetuning stage.

-4. By implementing the KVCache reuse mechanism, we have effectively eliminated computational redundancy, thereby enhancing overall efficiency.
+5. Moreover, by implementing the KVCache reuse mechanism, we have effectively eliminated computational redundancy, thereby enhancing overall efficiency.

 ## Demo